7 Best Spots in Tokyo to Visit at Night

 The large artificial island on Tokyo Bay, Odaiba (お台場) is connected with Rainbow Bridge to the center of Tokyo, and famous for its sophisticated night view.

 The district of Tokyo that never sleeps, Shibuya (渋谷) is known as the center of the young culture of Japan.
 The district entertains and sometimes takes you by surprise even at deep night.
 The famous scramble crossing and Center Gai Street are the most vibrant area.
+Shibuya Sky is a newly opened open-air observatory where you can enjoy the breathtaking night view of the district!

 6. Tokyo Station